Introduction

 Kidney Stones and UTIs

 Kidney stones can cause UTI by obstructing the flow of urine, allowing bacteria to multiply.
-The presence of kidney stones can increase the likelihood of developing recurrent UTI.
+The presence of kidney stones can increase the likelihood of developing chronic UTIs.
 Treating kidney stones promptly and adopting preventive measures can help minimize the risk of UTIs.

 Managing underlying health conditions are all essential in reducing the risk of UTI.
 If you experience symptoms of UTI, it is crucial to seek medical attention for proper diagnosis and treatment.